Online Decision Making for Trading Wind Energy: Introduction

-Indeed, when samples are generated by a non-stationary environment following a process with seasonality or trend, the i.i.d. assumption does not hold and the out-of-sample performance can be very poor.
-This issue can be partly compensated using a rolling window setting \citep{bashir2018day} that updates the decision vector frequently.
-However, the dynamic process can evolve significantly within the training set.
-In that case, conventional stochastic programming approaches might still be hampered by unavoidably lengthy training set containing misleading old samples.
-On the contrary, online gradient descent algorithms update the decision through a point-wise update that involves the most recent information at the time, which enables capturing seasonality and trends even in short periods.
-Therefore, online gradient methods not only offer computational advantages but may also outperform their stochastic counterparts in terms of profits.
-In this line, the illustrative example provided in Section~\ref{subsec:toy_dynamic} and the case study presented in Section~\ref{sec:case_study} corroborate these observations, showing faster tracking of non-stationary environments and an increase in the economic profit against rolling window approaches.
+Indeed, when the underlying data generating processes are nonstationary, the out-of-sample performance can be very poor.
+This issue can be partly compensated by using a rolling window setting \citep{bashir2018day} that updates the variables frequently.
+However, there can also be substantial changes within the training set.
+In that case, the performance of batch optimization approaches may be affected by old samples that do not reflect current conditions.
+On the contrary, online gradient descent algorithms update the parameters of decision rules through a point-wise update that involves the most recent information only, which enables capturing changes in the characteristics of the underlying data generating processes.
+Therefore, online gradient methods do not only offer computational advantages.
+They may also outperform established approaches, e.g., using linear programming with contextual information (even if using a sliding window scheme).
+This is illustrated based on the toy model examples in Section~\ref{sec:illustrative_examples}, as well as the case study in Section~\ref{sec:case_study}.
+Their superiority eventually is in terms of both (i) better tracking of the optimal solution within a nonstationary environment, as well as (ii) an increase in market revenues.